Nielsen leaving DHS after White House meeting with Trump

 TRUMP SAYS HE NIXED ICE DIRECTOR NOMINATION, SAYS HE WANTS TO GO 'IN A TOUGHER DIRECTION'

 Trump nominated Nielsen as Homeland Security secretary in October 2017, replacing her former boss John Kelly, whom Trump had named White House chief of staff months earlier.
-She was confirmed in December of that year.
+She was confirmed by the Senate in December of that year.

+Trump nominated McAleenan as CBP commissioner on the first day of his presidency, but McAleenan as not confirmed by the Senate until March of 2018.
+He was previously appointed CBP deputy commissioner in November 2014 by President Barack Obama.

+Nielsen's departure is the latest staffing shakeup in the department, which was founded to combat terrorism after the Sept.
+11, 2001 terror attacks.

 On Friday, Trump confirmed he had withdrawn the nomination of acting Immigration and Customs Enforcement (ICE) Director Ron Vitiello to become the permanent head of the agency, telling reporters that "Ron’s a good man, but we’re going in a tougher direction, we want to go in a tougher direction."